-- Firmly grasp both sides of the door at the top. - With the Bottom Hinge arm door at the edge of slot same angle as the removal position, seat the indentation of the hinge arm into the bottom - edge of the hinge slot.
+Firmly grasp both sides of the door at the top.

+With the door at the same angle as of slot the removal position, seat the indentation of the hinge arm into the bottom

+- edge of the hinge slot.
 The notch in the hinge arm must be fully seated into the bottom of the slot. - Fully open the door.
 If the door will not fully open, the indentation is not seated correctly in the bottom edge of the slot. - Push the hinge locks up against the front frame of the oven cavity, to the locked position.